 Does it drain the battery?
 The complication updates infrequently and the watch app sleeps when not on screen.
 Typical impact is one to two percent per day.

 What if the watch and the phone disagree?
-The cloud version wins on Plus and up.
-On Basic, the last write wins; conflicts are extremely rare because only one timer can be active at a time.
+The newest edit wins.
+Conflicts are extremely rare because only one timer can be active at a time.

 Apple Watch Ultra differences?
 None worth noting.
 The Action Button can be bound to a Shortcut, which means a single physical press can start a timer.
 Set it up via Settings then Action Button then Shortcut.